A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Discussion

-The LC-QSPECT method, similar to the reconstruction-based quantification methods, requires reliable VOI definitions.
+The LC-QSPECT method, similar to the RBQ methods, requires reliable VOI definitions.
 While these VOI definitions could be obtained from the CT scans that are acquired for quantitative SPECT, there is a possibility that the SPECT and CT scans may be misaligned.
 Studying the effect of this misalignment is an important research direction.
-Also, methods being developed to register SPECT and CT scans~\cite{scott1995image,tang2006co} would help address this limitation.
-Another area of future research is clinical validation of these techniques.
+Methods to register SPECT and CT scans~\cite{scott1995image,tang2006co} would help address this limitation.
+Another area of future research is the clinical validation of these techniques.
 One issue with such validation is the absence of ground-truth quantitative values.
-To address this issue, no-gold-standard evaluation techniques are being developed~\cite{hoppin2002objective}, including in the context of evaluation quantitative SPECT reconstruction methods~\cite{jha2016no}.
-This provides a mechanism to evaluate the proposed methods clinically, and this is a future area of research.
-Another future direction is extending the method to estimate activity uptake directly from list-mode SPECT projections.
-Recent studies are demonstrating that list-mode data may contain more information than binned projection data~\cite{RN20,clarkson2020quantifying}, and may provide improved quantification~\cite{jha2015estimating, rahman2021task,rahman2020fisher,rahman2020list}.
-These studies motivate advancing the proposed method to directly operate on list-mode data.
+To address this issue, no-gold-standard evaluation techniques are being developed~\cite{hoppin2002objective}, including in the context of evaluating quantitative SPECT reconstruction methods~\cite{jha2016no}.
+This may provide a mechanism to clinically evaluate the proposed methods.